From Beat-downs to Bear Hugs

 George Jaramillo and Mike Carona

 Back on that chilly April night in 2003, it was my job as “Show Writer” to be responsive to every conceit the producers chose to throw at the podium, no matter how vomitus.
-My duties began with voiceover narration for video tributes to select awardees and included stage direction, everything that scrolled on the Teleprompter, and “Voice of the Theater” lines such as:
+My duties even included “Voice of the Theater” lines, such as:

 And now, ladies and gentlemen, we’re pleased to introduce tonight’s Event Chair and Master of Ceremonies, Mr. Arthur Kassel.

-Oh Art, I halfheartedly wish I’d worked for you before your wife, Tichi, was diagnosed with Parkinson’s.
-At least meeting her once allows me to confirm what your minions say of you: that you were a kinder and much less agitated dude when she was healthy and happy.
-I, however, was left with Arthur Kassel: Baca buddy, founder of the Eagle and Badge Foundation, driver of Ford Crown Vic Police Interceptors, and bear of a gun nut who doesn’t go three feet without a Glock 17 holstered to his hip.
-Art Kassel, executive producer and my boss for the ’03 Gold Star Awards.
+I halfheartedly wish I’d known Art before his wife, Tichi, was diagnosed with Parkinson’s.
+Meeting her allowed me to confirm that Kassel had been a kinder and much less agitated dude once upon a time.
+But I’d gotten the later version: Baca buddy, founder of the Eagle and Badge Foundation, driver of Ford Crown Vic Police Interceptors, and bear of a gun nut who didn’t go three feet without a Glock 17 holstered to his hip.

 In person, Kassel is the spitting image of Broderick Crawford’s Harry Brock from the 1950 film adaptation of Born Yesterday.
-Everything about Art says cop groupie – from his suits to his physique to his hunter-killer bearing – and he brings out the police courtesy in people regardless of the fact that his badge reads “Reserve” and is mainly a product of his friendship with Sheriff Baca.
-In ’03, his police vehicle came courtesy of former Gov. Pete Wilson, who’d appointed Kassel to CA’s Department of Mental Health as some sort of celebrity/security/anti-stigma liaison.
-(What a shame he had to quit recently due a state audit that basically claims he did jack shit for his salary).
+Everything about him says cop groupie, and he brings out the police courtesy in people regardless of the fact that his badge reads “Reserve” and is mainly a product of his friendship with Lee Baca.
+In ’03, his police vehicle had come courtesy of former Gov. Pete Wilson, who’d appointed Kassel to CA’s Department of Mental Health as some sort of celebrity/security/anti-stigma liaison.
+(Shame he had to quit recently due a state audit that says he did jack shit for his salary).
 L.A.
 Sheriff’s Department spokesman Steve Whitmore described Art to the L.A.
 Times as “an unpaid part of the Sheriff’s kitchen cabinet” and a member of the “loose-knit group of friends the Sheriff sometimes consults.”
+Lee Baca's "cabinet"

-After several years of working together, and having perfected the art of high-profile charity chintz, Donald Sterling and Art Kassel (along with others whose names I won’t blab) fashioned this particular fundraiser from pieces and players willing or bidding to return (plus maybe a handful who were convinced by the promise of reciprocity).
-Production staff meetings were held at Art’s Beverly Hills home or at Trader Vic’s: at either place one got the feeling of being a potentially useful source of plasma that Kassel would forget about before he put his fork down.
+After several years of working together and having perfected the art of high-profile charity chintz, Donald Sterling and Art Kassel trumped up this particular fundraiser from pieces and players willing or bidding to return (plus maybe a handful who were convinced by the promise of reciprocity).
+Production staff meetings were held at either Art’s Beverly Hills home or at Trader Vic’s: at both, one got the feeling of being a potentially useful source of plasma that Kassel would forget about before he put his fork down.
 Yet somehow the whole experience was worth feeling like the gum on the bottom of Art’s shoe.
 Even if the writing credit felt, well, awkward, you knew you were being allowed an exclusive peek behind the curtain of a powerful tit for tat choreography.
-During one meeting, for instance, Art put his pal Baca on speaker phone so we all could hear his half-joking demand, “When am I going to get my fuckin’ helicopter?”
+During one meeting, for instance, Art put his pal Lee Baca on speaker phone so we all could hear his half-joking demand, “When am I going to get my fuckin’ helicopter?”

 Good God, I wondered, is it really that simple?

 Kassel didn’t skip a beat.
 “Relax!
-You’ll get your helicopter; it’s being handled.”
+You’ll get your chopper; it’s being handled.”
 He muted the phone and said to the room, “He’s pissed the boys have only one air unit.”

 Then he clicked back to Baca and countered, “Can you green light the silent auction ride or not?”
 He was referring to a proposed airborne ride-along in the unit the department did have at the time; I don’t recall if the ride actually made it into the event’s auction, but apparently it really is that simple.

 Now, if you’re aware that this blog also serves as an information point for Where Excuses Go to Die, my chronicle of the four years I spent in the California prison system, you’re probably wondering how I got to this point.
 During that helicopter exchange and others like it, I wondered the same damn thing.
 See, when I was a pre-trial inmate in L.A.
 County custody, I was sent to the notorious 3rd floor modules of Men’s Central Jail and left to fend for myself for a while.
-For many months, I was never asked who I was, what I was doing there, or when my next court appearance had been calendared.
-My efforts to alert the Deputies went ignored, of course, because most jail-duty Deputies hate prisoners who “think they’re special.”
-Trying to speak with them is special.
+For many months, I wasn’t asked who I was, what I was doing there, or when my next scheduled court appearance would be.
+My efforts to alert the Deputies went ignored, because most jail-duty Deputies hate prisoners who “think they’re special.”
+Trying to speak to them is special.

-My dad’s inquiries went ignored as well, and MCJ became the place where I survived my first fights, the barbarity of the “9000 Block,” and the stopgap housing known as “The Freeway.”
+My dad’s inquiries went ignored as well, and MCJ became the place where I survived my first fights, the barbarity of the “9000 Block,” and the stopgap housing known as the “3-thousand Floor”cell modules.
 I also got my ass kicked by several Deputies for alerting them to a body I found in a cell.
-But through it all I discovered a voice within me that seemed worth protecting, which is basically what Where Excuses Go to Die is about (that and finding some much-needed humility).
+But through it all I discovered a voice within me that seemed worth protecting, which is basically what Where Excuses Go to Die is about.

-So in those moments in Art Kassel’s house – one containing easily a thousand or more framed photos of him and every tough-on-crime VIP out there – with him sitting next to me wearing that gun, with his twin Crown Vics outside, and with the L.A.
-County Sheriff suddenly asking what I’d written for him, I felt electrified, duplicitous, and grateful.
+So in those moments in Art Kassel’s house – one containing easily a thousand or more framed photos of him and every tough-on-crime VIP out there – with him sitting next to me wearing that gun, with his twin Crown Vics outside, and with current L.A.
+County Sheriff Lee Baca suddenly asking what I’d written for him, I felt electrified, duplicitous, and grateful.

-All these years later, as the FBI demonstrates to the world that Baca’s jail and the Deputies who run it are everything they have been accused of being for decades; as Baca is forced into holding televised Town Hall Q&As with inmates inside the dungeon itself, he’s got to be asking himself the same thing I was back then: How the hell did I get here?
+LASDAll these years later, as the FBI demonstrates to the world that Baca’s jail and the Deputies who run it are everything they have been accused of being for decades; as the Sheriff is forced to hold televised Town Hall Q&As with inmates inside the dungeon itself, Baca has got to be asking himself the same thing I was back then: How the hell did I get here?
+'03 Gold Star Awards

-On the night of the Gold Star Awards ceremony, though, a red carpet entrance allowed hired photographers to play like hungry paparazzi; celebrity presenters, recipients, and seat-fillers included Honorary Event Chairs Gena & Chuck Norris, among others; Ketel One hosted a popular vodka ice bar; and the duel silent and live auctions filled the coffers of the OC Reserve Association.
-Shaq showed up wearing his newly issued LA Port Authority uniform, and the ballroom was decorated so patriotastically you’d have thought the Japanese had just surrendered.
+But on the night of the Gold Star Awards ceremony, a red carpet entrance let hired photographers play like hungry paparazzi.
+Celebrity presenters, recipients, and seat-fillers included Honorary Event Chairs Gena & Chuck Norris, and Ketel One hosted a popular vodka ice bar.
+Dueling silent and live auctions filled the coffers of the OC Reserves.
+Shaq showed up wearing his newly issued L.A.
+Port Authority uniform, and the ballroom was decorated so patrio-tastically you’d have thought the Japanese had just surrendered.
 Holier-than-thou super-honkies and their weird-boned, carved-face wives paraded around with so much glowing orange skin you were tempted to hold out a sack for candy and ask, trick or treat?

 (from back left) Art Kassel, Bernard Kerik, Shaquille O’Neal, Lee Baca